 1.3 Projects vs. Daily Operations

-Before diving deeper into project management, it's important to understand the difference between a “project” and “daily operations” (also known as routine work).
-While they can appear similar on the surface, they serve very different purposes — and knowing the difference helps you determine when project management methods are appropriate.
+Before going deeper into project management, it's worth being clear on the difference between a "project" and "daily operations" (also called routine work).
+They can look similar on the surface, but they serve very different purposes — and knowing the difference helps you pick the right approach for the work in front of you.

 What Are Daily Operations?

-Daily operations refer to the ongoing, repetitive activities that a team or organization performs regularly.
-Examples include:
+Daily operations are the ongoing, repetitive activities a team performs as part of running the business.
+Examples:

 - Responding to customer inquiries